© 2024 Connecticut Public

 Available On Air Stations

-Tackling Trauma through clinical art therapy
+Tackling trauma through clinical art therapy

 The number of individuals experiencing mental health disorders in the U.S. has significantly increased since the start of the COVID-19 pandemic, according to the National Institute of Mental Health.

 As a result, depression and anxiety are among the most common conditions people suffer.
-And many are turning to clinical art therapy for treatment, according to clinical art therapist Briana Benn-Mirandi.
+And many are turning to clinical art therapy for treatment, according to Connecticut clinical art therapist Briana Benn-Mirandi.

 “Art provides a secondary outlet, and there will be a lot of stuff that comes out in the art making and the process that an art therapist can observe and engage in dialog with about the art that the client might not even be actually aware of, because it's sort of like a back door,” Benn-Mirandi said.